 A Medical Model Conundrum

-I wanted to include a description of the medical model in this collection of counseling theories articles because many psychotherapists use it in conjunction with their practice.
+Many psychotherapists use the medical model in conjunction with their practice.
 To be an informed consumer of psychotherapy it's important to understand the implications of its usage.

 Whenever a therapist begins the treatment with an assessment to determine a diagnosis they are using a medical model.
 Taking the medical model to its extreme, the diagnosis will determine the treatment of choice and--more often than not--the use of medications.